Skip to content

 Presentation

-A child with a proximal base phalangeal fracture will typically present with swelling, ecchymosis, and focal tenderness on palpation to the base of the proximal phalanx.
+A child with a proximal base phalangeal fracture typically presents with swelling, ecchymosis, and focal tenderness on palpation to the base of the proximal phalanx.
 A displaced fracture to the base of the proximal phalanx can cause malrotation of the finger.
 A significantly displaced fracture or a fracture that causes a rotational deformity requires closed reduction to correct the deformity.

 Imaging